Zhu Gaoxu: Succession struggle

-In 1416, Zhu Gaoxu was granted a new fief in the small county of Le'an in Qingzhou Prefecture, Shandong.
-He refused to leave and was reprimanded.
-His illegal formation of a private army and the killing of an officer resulted in his demotion to a commoner and subsequent imprisonment.
-After a year, he was deported to Shandong.
+In 1416, the Emperor granted Zhu Gaoxu a new fief in Qingzhou Prefecture, Shandong.
+Zhu Gaoxu refused to leave and his father reprimanded him.
+His formation of an illegal private guard and the killing of an officer led to his demotion to commoner status and subsequent imprisonment.
+After a year, he was exiled to Le'an (present-day Huimin County), Shandong.